scivey/relevanced/docs/clients/jvm.md

-# Java Client
+# JVM Clients

 ## Installation

-The Java client is available from Sonatype OSS.
+Relevanced has a Java client which can also be used from any other JVM language.
+It's hosted on Sonatype OSS.

 To add it to a Maven project, add the following dependency to your `pom.xml` file:
 ```xml